As can be seen by the next photo the sea was calm and still quite warm.

 greedy little pin Whiting had a go at the sausage.

-but nothing was worth taking.
+I had plenty of time to take a few photos but nothing was worth taking.

 Mid tide.